- A perfect tour for those want to wander off the beaten track.

 You will walk down Rue Denoyez, a must-go for every artist living or visiting Paris as this lane is entirely dedicated to Street Art.
 Walls are covered by colors, patterns, some overlapping others.
 The graffiti artists can work at any time and maybe while you are there.
 Fingers crossed!
 Unfortunately, this set is threatened by a renovation project.

 We will also check Paris’ beautiful view from the Belleville Park, where local artists have done murals for the community.
 An opportunity to realize that street Art is not only made of paint, but could also use mosaics in a very creative way.

 During the last part of the street art tour, your welcomer may lead to you to her favorite Street Art piece in this area of Paris.
 Located Rue des Maronites, it’s a long mural, using mainly blueish shades.
 Several artists worked there in 2014 to illustrate a common thematic about Dreams.
 Until now, the fresco survives but always keep in mind that Street Art could disappear as quick as it surges, so make the most of your welcomer’s tour!

-Meeting Address: 105 rue d'Oberkampf, Paris - 105 rue d'Oberkampf by the Place Verte Café, Metro line 3, Parmentier station or Metro line 2, Ménilmontant station
+Meeting Address: 105 rue d'Oberkampf, Paris - 105 rue d'Oberkampf by the Place Verte Café.
+Closest metro station: Parmentier (line 3), or Ménilmonant (line 2)

 Solo Traveler?
 Welcome here!